 Rewards and return to a Partner is the most crucial aspect for any partner.
 Whether the partner is investing in the LLP or serving with his skills to LLP, the return is sought.
-It is the aspect not to be neglected while LLP Registration.
+This aspect should not be neglected when you go for LLP Registration.
 Any income a Partner receives from an LLP is an important question and partners emphasise on receipt of maximum return from their investment made in the LLP.
 To incorporate the balanced remuneration clause in the LLP Agreement, the partners first need to know what the available returns are for their investments and efforts.

 What a Partner can expect for his contribution in the LLP can be divided into following three heads: